 The Lisle Library District is a district public Library A district is responsible for all of it's operations, services, staff, and stewardship of the facility.
 Our fiscal year runs July 1 - June 30th.
 Financial information is available in the links below, along with helpful resources.

 The Library develops a proposed working budget.
-Discussions are held in a series of Committee of the Whole meetings, all of which are open to the public.
-Drafts of the proposed budget are discussed in the Committee of the Whole meetings and posted on our web site.
-After a final draft is arrived at, the Board approves a working budget in the spring and that final working budget replaces the original draft on the web site.
+Drafts of the proposed budget are discussed in a series of Committee of the Whole meetings, all of which are open to the public.
+When a final draft is arrived at, the Board approves a working budget in the spring and that final working budget replaces the original draft on the web site.

 The legal spending authority is set by the Budget and Appropriations ordinance, proposed in the fall and adopted after a public hearing.
 Future dates for these meetings will be readily available on our Library Board page.

 Future Fiscal Year July 2015 - June 2016

 Financial Information for Fiscal Year 2011-2012:

 There are a variety of different types of Libraries across the United States including corporate, special, law, medical, school, public, art, etc. Each type of library may operate differently, and be subject to different operational procedures and practices.

 Public libraries in Illinois may be a municipal, town, village, or a district and are subject to different types of administration and governance.
 The Lisle Library District has information in the collection concerning Libraries as well as many professional resources.